colindembovsky/colindembovsky.github.io/_posts/2021-10-26-on-demand-ephemeral-self-hosted-runners.markdown

 > Note: You also have to maintain the container image, but if you're not frequently messing with the tools, this is usually not a lot of overhead.

+> Note: The GitHub PAT required by the self-hosted runner is **VISIBLE on the config of the ACI in the Azure Portal or `az cli`**.
+Ensure that you set up appropriate RBAC to prevent leaking this credential!

 Code for this post can be found in [this repo](https://github.com/colindembovsky/scaling-self-hosted-aci).

 ## Prerequisites